 photo credit: Annie Crabtree

-Introduction-to-Performance was a course elective on performance art history that I devised with students of HND Contemporary Art Practice at Edinburgh College.
-The course borrowed a theatre shortlisting method from Total Theatre Awards in order to evaluate and distill a longlist of 150 performances that I’d created into a group-generated list of 10 ‘good’ performances.
-Each week, members of the group were issued four works to independently research for the following week.
-Individuals would return to share their four works to the rest of the group through storytelling, presentation or re-performance with one condition that they must not use supporting images.
-The individual chose whether to discard or nominate the work for further discussion, at which point the work was, respectively, either dropped or designated to another member of the group for further research.
-The following week, the two discussed and argued the character of the work, and decided together whether or not to nominate it.
-As the list distilled itself, an increasing number of group members had knowledge of the remaining material and were able to participate in the decision-oriented debates.
-As much as it was a performance art history course, it was also an exercise in how we process subjective value decisions as a group.
+Introduction-to-Performance is a course elective on performance art history that I devised with students of HND Contemporary Art Practice at Edinburgh College.
+The course borrows a theatre shortlisting method from Total Theatre Awards in order to evaluate and distill a longlist of 150 pre-selected performances into a group-generated list of 10 ‘good’ performances.
+Each week, members of the group are issued four works to independently research for the following week.
+Individuals return to share their four works to the rest of the group through storytelling, presentation or re-performance with one condition that they must not use supporting images.
+The individual chooses whether to discard or nominate the work for further discussion, at which point the work is, respectively, either dropped or designated to another member of the group for further research.
+The following week, the two discuss and argue the character, intent, craft and affect of the work, and decide together whether or not to nominate it.
+As the list distills itself, an increasing number of group members gain knowledge of the remaining material and are able to participate in the decision-oriented debates.
+As much as it is a performance art history course, it is also an exercise in how we process and police subjective value decisions as a group.
 The website was designed and coded by Ben Callaghan, an artist based in Edinburgh, as both an archive for what took place in the sessions and as a performance score so the course could be re-enacted.
-I’m also very keen for it to be used as an open resource for anyone who is looking for a directory for performance art history.

 2. Please describe your working context.